metio/terraform-provider-k8s/docs/data-sources/infinispan_org_infinispan_v1_manifest.md

 Optional:

 - `ephemeral_storage` (Boolean) Enable/disable container ephemeral storage
-- `liveness_probe` (Attributes) Periodic probe of container liveness.Container will be restarted if the probe fails. (see [below for nested schema](#nestedatt--spec--service--container--liveness_probe))
+- `liveness_probe` (Attributes) Periodic probe of container liveness.
+Container will be restarted if the probe fails. (see [below for nested schema](#nestedatt--spec--service--container--liveness_probe))
-- `readiness_probe` (Attributes) Periodic probe of container service readiness.Container will be removed from service endpoints if the probe fails. (see [below for nested schema](#nestedatt--spec--service--container--readiness_probe))
+- `readiness_probe` (Attributes) Periodic probe of container service readiness.
+Container will be removed from service endpoints if the probe fails. (see [below for nested schema](#nestedatt--spec--service--container--readiness_probe))
-- `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.If specified, no other probes are executed until this completes successfully.If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.This can be used to provide different probe parameters at the beginning of a Pod's lifecycle,when it might take a long time to load data or warm a cache, than during steady-state operation. (see [below for nested schema](#nestedatt--spec--service--container--startup_probe))
+- `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.
+If specified, no other probes are executed until this completes successfully.
+If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
+This can be used to provide different probe parameters at the beginning of a Pod's lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation. (see [below for nested schema](#nestedatt--spec--service--container--startup_probe))
 - `storage` (String) The amount of storage for the persistent volume claim.
 - `storage_class_name` (String) The storage class object for persistent volume claims